 Future Consideration – When a party makes a promise in exchange for the promise from the other party and the performance of the consideration is to be done after making the contract; then it is a future consideration.
 For example, A promises to sell ten toy cars to B for which B is supposed to pay Rs.1000 at a future date.
 This is a future consideration.

-An agreement must be supported by consideration, but it is not mandatory for the consideration to be equivalent to the promise.
-The parties are free to determine the appropriate consideration at the time of bargain.
+An agreement must be supported by consideration, but the consideration doesn’t need to be equivalent to the promise.
+The parties are free to determine the appropriate consideration at the time of the bargain.
 Whether the promise is adequate or not is the lookout of the promisor and not the obligation of law or court to investigate the adequacy of the consideration.
 For example, if A has a property worth Rs.
 50,000, which he agrees to sell to B only for Rs.
 5000, then the inadequacy of the transaction does not make the contract void.
 But if B pleads coercion, fraud, or under influence, then the consideration will be looked into with sufficient evidence.

 The legal rules of consideration state that consideration has to be certain, definitive, and competent.
 It cannot be vague, uncertain, or impossible.
 The transaction is rendered void in such a case.
 As an example, if A promises to find a treasure by magic if B pays him Rs.
 10,000, then this is an illusory consideration and not considered valid.